Mayo Clinic's approach

-Mayo Clinic doctors' experience and integrated team approach results in transplant outcomes that compare favorably with national averages.
+Mayo Clinic specialists' experience and integrated team approach results in transplant outcomes that compare favorably with national averages.
 Teams work with transplant recipients before, during and after surgery to ensure the greatest likelihood of superior results.

 Volumes and outcomes are maintained separately for the three Mayo Clinic locations.
 Taken together or separately, transplant recipients at Mayo Clinic enjoy excellent results.

 If your bone marrow stops working or doesn't produce healthy stem cells, you may benefit from a bone marrow transplant.
 Bone marrow transplants are used to treat people whose stem cells have been damaged by disease or the treatment of a disease, or as a way to have the donor's immune system fight a blood disorder, such as leukemia.

 Experts will determine whether a bone marrow transplant may be safe and beneficial for you.
 Your treatment team will explain the benefits and risks of a bone marrow transplant.